-- > Ferguson Street / Pitt Street

-- ⇒ James Line Upgrade to an urban standard

-- ➢ Richardsons Line Upgrade to industrial standard
+- > Ferguson Street / Pitt Street - ➢ Richardsons Line Upgrade to industrial standard

 An ongoing issue we're working on is an increase in street racing especially in our industrial areas.
 We've already added some physical deterrents like speed humps to make these areas less appealing for these types of motorists.
 This occurred on Works Road, Valor Drive, and Bennett Street.